johnConstant/CI-portfolio-project-1/README.md

 12. As a returning user I want to know about any new/special dishes being served

 #### Site Owner
-13. As the site owner I want to increase my social media presence
+13. As the site owner I want to increase my social media presence and email list audience
 14. As the site owner I want to advertise new dishes
 15. As the site owner I want customers to being able to contact us
 16. As the site owner I want to advertise when we are open